Skip to main content

 A:

-Chariot Energy wins on green energy, solar owners.
-Frontier Utilities wins on price shoppers, corporate stability.
+Chariot Energy wins on solar buyback, green energy, plan variety.
+Frontier Utilities wins on price, prepaid.
 Both deliver identical electricity through the same wires—the difference is pricing structure, customer service, and plan options.